8 Foods That Are Harsh On Your Digestion

 5. Acidic Foods

-Acidic foods such as tomatoes, citrus, soda, spicy foods, and chocolate are an obvious cause of indigestion.
-They may trigger GERD symptoms and irritate the lining in your digestive tract, leading to discomfort, heartburn, and wear on your esophagus.
-Some people may be more sensitive to these than others, so you should gauge your own level of tolerance for these foods.
+In some people, acidic foods such as tomatoes, citrus, soda, spicy foods, and chocolate can cause stomach irritation which results in digestive problems.
+Some people may be more sensitive to acidic foods than others, so you should gauge your own level of tolerance for these foods.

 Keep in mind that not all acidic foods are bad for you.
 Many contain important nutrients and can therefore be a healthy part of a balanced diet.
 The key, of course, is to make sure that diet is balanced by not overdoing it.